Reading time: 15 minutes

 The technical nobility thus concentrates its efforts on design, which of course has its authentic talents as well as its schools, its language, its circles, its suitors … Everything that is monopolized by the activity of design is thus recycled as a new source of technical power: security, respect for private life, ecology… and therefore ethics.

-Tristan Harris’s ethical proposal initially targets the compulsion of large digital platforms (Google, Facebook in the first place) for capturing user attention, behavioral influence, nudge… But let’s remember that this is an essential part of their business model and we have always praised the technical prowess and excellent design work done by these companies who know our “horrible secrets” by heart, the first of which is that we are all the same (Adam Curtis and the strange world).
+Tristan Harris’s ethical proposal initially targets the compulsion of large digital platforms (Google, Facebook in the first place) for capturing user attention, behavioral influence, nudge… But let’s remember that this is an essential part of their business model and we have always praised the technical prowess and excellent design work done by these companies who know our “horrible secrets” by heart, the first of which is that we are all more or less the same (Adam Curtis and the strange world).
 Addiction is therefore rather easy to arouse, in particular by maintaining, using big data, artificial “intelligence”, etc. the idea or hope that each of us is unique …

 In 2013, Tristan Harris and Aza Raskin (“writer, entrepreneur, inventor, and interface designer”5) founded the non-profit association “Time well spent“, now renamed “Center for Humane Technology“6, to foster the development of human-centered technology that would solve the problems listed in their “ledger of harms“: misinformation, conspiratorial theories, fake news, loss of cognitive abilities, stress, loneliness, loss of feeling of empathy, racism, sexism, suicidal temptations, etc. What a program!
 In the same vein, Harris and Raskin intervene in a docudrama broadcast in 2020 on Netflix (!), “The Social Dilemma”, which reports the use and exploitation of personal data, surveillance capitalism, addictions, political manipulation, etc.